 Ariselu : Indian Cooking Challenge

-- I had the Paku (a kind of jaggery the dark brown one, see pic by Srivalli to understand), so grated and added water just enough to cover them.
+- I had the Paku (a kind of jaggery the dark brown one, see picture by Srivalli to understand), so grated and added water just enough to cover them.
 Cooked on high and removed the scum.
 Then added the cardamom powder.
 Once it starts boiling, add the grated coconut.
 You will see lot of bubbles coming out.

-- At this stage, add the Rice flour slowly and stir it together well.
-You will know when the consistency is correct, so till then you got to keep adding the flour, but I used up the entire glass of flourI used a little more than 3/4 glass of flour.
+- At this stage, add the rice flour slowly and stir it together well.
+You will know when the consistency is correct, so till then you got to keep adding the flour, but I used up the entire glass of flour.
+I used a little more than 3/4 glass of flour.